 Candidates may also have access to, and may apply for, additional funds from external funding sources.
 HDRCs can also assist with queries about funding support.
+Funding information and the application process is located here.

 Preparing the thesis/exegesis

 Although there will be some aspects of your thesis that are tightly prescribed, there is a certain amount of flexibility relating to how an HDR thesis/exegesis is presented for examination.